Why Constructive Conflict and Arguments are Vital to Every Relationship

 Most couples have conflict about money, sooner or later.
 This too is inevitable; money means very different things to different people.
 Each individual in a couple has a different relationship with money, different approaches to handling it, and different expectations about what should be done with it.
 In nearly all relationships, one person will have a more conservative approach to money (the “saver”), and the other person will be a bit more liberal (the “spender.”)

 Again this is completely normal.
-All couples need to build a bridge to the center and create agreements around what “we” are doing with money that feel good for both partners.
+All couples need to build a bridge to the center and create agreements around what “we” are doing with money that feels good for both partners.
 Many couples clash and fight about this topic, which is simply a sign that they’ve not yet come to agreements and learned how to work together as financial partners.
 Having constructive conflict where they each feel heard and understood by the other allows them to create a shared vision for their financial lives, as well as a plan for how to work together financially to achieve their goals.

 How to Talk About SEX